WCGPR0/glossary/README.md

 * view an alphabetically-sorted list of the terms and definitions

 ### Possible bugs / Todos
--Data integrity/validation, and make sure that terms are constrained uniquely -Fix base cases, like when DB empty / zero records
+* Data integrity/validation, and make sure that terms are constrained uniquely
+* Fix special cases, like when DB empty / zero records
+* Escaping special characters, like quotes, etc.
+* Selecting from the autocomplete seems to count as a focusout, so triggers events early